secretgraph/secretgraph/README.md

 # TODO

--   use serialized algo name?
+-   use serialized algo name for certificates/tokens?
 -   test permissions
 -   disable editing/prompt for keys if keys are missing
 -   cleanup serverside encryption